 I did the research as a college kid and quickly realized that I would be pushing this whole publishing thing off until later in my career when I actually had songs that would get heard.
 This was a small mistake on my behalf, but still a mistake nonetheless.

-I didn't wind up creating my publishing company until over 5 years later, and I realized I had left a small amount of money on the table that could no longer be retroactively collected by ASCAP.
-It was less than 100 bucks so it wasn't a huge deal, but I still missed out!
+I didn't wind up creating my publishing company until over five years later, and I realized I had left a small amount of money on the table that could no longer be retroactively collected by ASCAP.
+It was less than 100 bucks, so it wasn't a huge deal, but I still missed out!

 Related Post: What Are Royalties?
 Learn And See How I've Gotten Paid

 You will want to take some time to come up with a good name for your publishing company.
-This is a business you will be running and getting a lot of exposure to if you're lucky, so don't speed through this process.
+If you're lucky, this is a business you will be running and getting a lot of exposure to, so don't speed through this process.
 Make sure you come up with a name that is not currently being used.
 You can check names against Google or even the publishing companies listed on the PRO you are signed up with as a writer.

-There are many \ companies that assist with the process of register a new business online, but you can fill out the paperwork and register your business directly with the Secretary of State according to your state laws.
-Registering directly is a good way to save money, but using a 3rd party is a good way to saved time and energy.
+Many companies assist with the process of registering a new business online.
+Still, you can fill out the paperwork and register your business directly with the Secretary of State according to your state laws.
+Registering directly is an excellent way to save money, but using a 3rd party is a good way to save time and energy.

-While ASCAP and the like are performance rights organizations, there are 3 mechanical rights organizations (MROs) that will collect royalties on your behalf as a publisher.
-Consider signing up to The MLC, The Harry Fox Agency, and Music Reports in order to get royalties from mechanical licenses issued for streams, downloads, and physical copies of your music.
+While ASCAP and the like are performance rights organizations, there are three mechanical rights organizations (MROs) that will collect royalties on your behalf as a publisher.
+Consider signing up to The MLC, The Harry Fox Agency, and Music Reports to get royalties from mechanical licenses issued for streams, downloads, and physical copies of your music.

-Once you complete those 5 steps, you're officially in business!
-Don't forget to start registering your works with the Copyright office under your publishing company now instead of as an individual.
+Once you complete those five steps, you're officially in business!
+Don't forget to start registering your works with the Copyright office under your publishing company instead of as an individual.
 You can also transfer the copyrights from your old claims if you need to.

 Related Post: How To Get Placements In Music

-For PROS, to register as a publisher on ASCAP is $50, while on BMI the current fee is $150.
+For PROS, registering as a publisher on ASCAP is $50, while on BMI, the current fee is $150.
 The Harry Fox Agency has an application fee that is currently $100.